dpesce/eht-dmc/README.md

 # DMC
-A radio interferometric imaging tool that utilizes the Hamiltonian Monte Carlo framework provided by PyMC3.
-The framework employed here has the Event Horizon Telescope (EHT) in mind, and relies heavily on the eht-imaging library for VLBI data manipulation.
+A radio interferometric modeling tool developed for the Event Horizon Telescope (EHT).
+The framework employed here relies heavily on PyMC3 for sampling and the eht-imaging library for VLBI data manipulation.

 NOTE: Currently still in testing mode, so no guarantees that code will work at all yet.